bor0/gidti/manuscript/chapter5.md

 X> ### Exercise 21
 X>
-X> Understand the proofs for reflexivity, transitivity and antisymmetry by trying to deduce them yourself using holes.
+X> Understand the proofs for reflexivity, transitivity, and antisymmetry by trying to deduce them yourself using holes.

 ## 5.3.
 Trees